mcdoolz/LoyaltyBot/README.md

 Written in JavaScript and Node

 ## Overview
 LoyaltyBot 'HmBU' (pronounced Himboo) Edition is a chat bot that allows you to reward viewers with EXPERIENCE points for hanging out on your stream.
-It's main purpose is to allow you, the broadcaster, to reward the viewers that are dedicated to watching your stream as opposed to the viewers that just stop by for a quick giveaway and leave (because fuck those guys).
+It's main purpose is to allow you, the broadcaster, to reward the viewers that are dedicated to watching your stream as opposed to the viewers that just stop by for a quick giveaway and leave (because fuck those guys, amirite?).

 ####Features
 - Possibly functioning auction and raffle systems (haven't tested them, but the codes there)
+- Email integration using the ever so awesome [Nodemailer](https://github.com/andris9/Nodemailer)

 ####Extras
 - Moderator commands (semi functional)